SharePoint/sp-dev-docs/docs/schema/content-migration-schemas.md

 <tr class="even">
 <td align="left"><p><span sdata="link"><a href="deploymentviewformslist-schema.md">DeploymentViewFormsList schema</a></span></p></td>
 <td align="left"><p>Provides validation for the ViewFormsList.xml file exported into the content migration package.</p>
-<p>ViewFormsList.xml maintains a list of Web Parts and tracks whether each is a view or form.</p></td>
+<p>ViewFormsList.xml maintains a list of web parts and tracks whether each is a view or form.</p></td>
 </tr>
 </tbody>
 </table>